-Performance outcomes Acce Acceptable outcomes Avoi dance and management of ASS PO1 Development: AO1.1 The disturbance of ASS is avoided by: (a) (b) does not disturb ASS; or is managed to avoid or minimise the release of acid and metal contaminants, where disturbance of ASS is unavoidable. (a) undertaking an ASS investigation and soil analysis according to the National Acid Sulfate Soils Guidance ; (b) not excavating or otherwise removing soil or sediment containing ASS; (c) not permanently or temporarily extracting groundwater that results in the aeration of previously saturated ASS; and (d) not undertaking filling on land at or below 5 metres AHD that results in:- (i) actual ASS being moved below the water table; or (ii) previously saturated ASS being aerated. r's note-National Sampling and Identification Methods elines is a reference to: (a) National Acid Sulfate Soils Guidance: National acid sulfate soils sampling and identification methods manual, Department of Agriculture and Water Resources, Canberra (Sullivan et al, 2018); and (b) National Acid Sulfate Soils Guidance: National Acid Sulfate Soils Identification and Laboratory Methods Manual, Department of Agriculture and Water Resources, Canberra; and (c) the Australian Standard 4969.
-OR 2 listurbance of ASS avoids the release of acid and metal minants by:- (a) undertaking an ASS investigation conforming to the National Acid Sulfate Soils Guidance; (b) neutralising existing acidity and preventing the generation of acid and metal contaminants using strategies documented in the Soil Management Guidelines ; and (c) preventing the release of surface or groundwater flows containing acid and metal contaminants into the
+Perf ormance outcomes Acce ptable outcomes Avo idance and management of ASS PO1 Deve elopment: does not disturb ASS; or AO1.
+The o 1 disturbance of ASS is avoided by: undertaking an ASS investigation and soil analysis (b) is managed to avoid or minimise the release of acid and metal contaminants, where disturbance of ASS is unavoidable. (b) according to the National Acid Sulfate Soils Guidance; not excavating or otherwise removing soil or sediment containing ASS; not permanently or temporarily extracting groundwater that results in the aeration of previously saturated ASS; and not undertaking filling on land at or below 5 metres AHD that results in:- (i) actual ASS being moved below the water table; or (ii) previously saturated ASS being aerated. or's note-National Sampling and Identification Methods elines is a reference to: National Acid Sulfate Soils Guidance: National acid sulfate soils sampling and identification methods manual, Department of Agriculture and Water Resources, Canberra (Sullivan et al, 2018); and (b) (c) OR National Acid Sulfate Soils Guidance: National Acid Sulfate Soils Identification and Laboratory Methods Manual, Department of Agriculture and Water Resources, Canberra; and the Australian Standard 4969. disturbance of ASS avoids the release of acid and metal aminants by:- undertaking an ASS investigation conforming to the National Acid Sulfate Soils Guidance; neutralising existing acidity and preventing the generation of acid and metal contaminants using strategies documented in the Soil Management Guidelines; and preventing the release of surface or groundwater flows containing acid and metal contaminants into the

 Performance outcomes Acceptable outcomes

 environment.

-AND

-Editor's note-Soil Management Guidelines is a reference to the 'Soil Management Guidelines.
+Editor's note - Soil Management Guidelines is a reference to the 'Soil Management Guidelines.
 Queensland Acid Sulfate Soils Technical Manual'.
 Dear SE, Moore NG, Dobos SK, Watling KM and Ahern CR.
-Department of Natural Resources and Mines (2002).
+Department of Natural Resources and Mines (2024).

+AND

 AO1.3 Where potential or actual ASS is identified, they are managed in accordance with an ASS management plan.